The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Introduction

 \section{Introduction}

-The Metaverse, along with Mixed Reality (XR) and Digital Twins (DTs), represents a trend toward a real-time fusion of the physical and the digital realms.
-Dominant perspectives on the Metaverse suggest that individuals will leave their physical surroundings to participate in activities such as play, work, and socializing within a virtual world~\cite{ning2021survey}.
-Meeting the challenging connectivity requirements for this digital-physical fusion is seen as one of the main objectives for sixth-generation (6G) wireless technology.
-The virtual world contains digital representations of individuals and objects in the physical world, allowing the Metaverse to facilitate interaction and engagement in various contexts.
-A 6G system will support ubiquitous, intelligent connections that will support a massive number of users or devices to provide Internet of Everything (IoE) services such as XR, VR/AR, haptics, and brain-computer interaction with diverse requirements.
+Digital Twins (DTs) along with the Metaverse and eXtended Reality (XR), represents a trend toward a real-time fusion of the physical and the digital realms.
+The vision of the these concepts is to move activities such as play, work, and socializing within a virtual world~\cite{ning2021survey}, and more advanced industrial and consumer application aim to further integrate virtual elements and physical activities.
+The virtual world contains digital representations of individuals and objects in the physical world, facilitating social interaction and engagement in various contexts.
+Meeting the challenging connectivity requirements for this digital-physical fusion is seen as one of the main objectives for sixth-generation (6G) wireless technology, targeting services related to XR, VR/AR, haptics, and brain-computer interaction.